31-Year-Old Defensive End – Carolina Panthers

 Charles Johnson Contract Information:

-Signed a five-year contract with Carolina in July of 2011.
+Signed a two-year, $9.5 million contract with the Panthers in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Charles Johnson – simply subscribe now.